 “Did you know that parking on your lawn could result in a ticket or legal consequences?
 Our article on getting a ticket for parking on your lawn explains the legal implications of lawn parking and how to avoid getting in trouble with the law.”

-If you refuse to pay the fine and don’t take action within 60 days, your property will be put on notice by the city’s code enforcement office.
+1. 60-Day Notice: If you don’t pay the fine within the stipulated time frame, typically 60 days, your property will receive a notice from the city’s code enforcement office.
+This notice serves as a warning of impending consequences for non-compliance.

 Conclusion